TheresaLui/SelfHelpContent_v2/articles/microsoft.dms/service-create-errors.md

 **Error message contains some of the following text:**

-* *The provisioning of deployment for service failed.
+* The provisioning of deployment for service failed.
 The Azure Database Migration Service could not be provisioned.
 One common cause is that the Azure Virtual Network (VNet) does not have internet access due to firewall restrictions.
-Your VNet Network Security Group (NSG) rules cannot block the following communication ports: 53, 443, 445, 1433, 9354, 12000.*
+Your VNet Network Security Group (NSG) rules cannot block the following communication ports: 53, 443, 445, 1433, 9354, 12000.
-* *"VM has reported a failure when processing extension **'CustomScriptExtension'**.
-Error message: "Finished executing command."*
+* "VM has reported a failure when processing extension **'CustomScriptExtension'**.
+Error message: "Finished executing command."
-* *Download of configuration content from GCS failed.*
+* Download of configuration content from GCS failed.
-* *Thread running configuration downloader exited, but configuration file was not downloaded.*
+* Thread running configuration downloader exited, but configuration file was not downloaded.
-* *Failed to download the configuration for MA; cannot start Agent.*
+* Failed to download the configuration for MA; cannot start Agent.
-* *Error message: "Command execution finished, but failed because it returned a non-zero exit code of: '1'."
+* Error message: "Command execution finished, but failed because it returned a non-zero exit code of: '1'."
-The command had an error output of: ' actual size (xxxxxx) expected size (xxxxxx).*
+The command had an error output of: `actual size (xxxxxx) expected size (xxxxxx)`

 ## **Recommended Steps**